RIDES Autonomous Vehicles

 To go even further, we implimented Rhody on SMS.
 Given the power and potential of technologies such as IBM Watson, we looked to reach as many platforms possible in pursuit of an equitable wayfinding experience.

-Images above show the final physical prototype constructed by all 24 undergraduate students.
+Images above show the final physical prototype as well as various internal features designed by the Vehicle-Facing User group.
 Special thanks to my teammates Jason Yuan, Shikhar Tyagi, and Sooho Choi.